Hooked Fisherman

 Better to buy the rod separately and pair it with a better reel

 The Ugly Stik rod itself is excellent and has earned its reputation.
 The problem with this combo: the reel that ships with it is noticeably worse than the Penn or Zebco reels at similar price points.
-If you want the Ugly Stik rod, buy it separately and pair it with the Zebco Roam reel — you'll get a better combo for similar money.
+Anglers who want the Ugly Stik rod are generally better off buying it separately and pairing it with the Zebco Roam reel, which nets a better combo for similar money.
 As a pre-packaged combo, it's adequate but not the best value.

 Daiwa Revros LT Combo